NightfallAlicorn/json-memory/README.md

 ## Naming Collision

 JsonMemory needs a small amount of object space to work with.
-To avoid issues, do not use any of these method or property  names.
+To avoid issues, do not use any of these method or property names for this object.

 **Methods**